kaibox-git/report/README.md

     params := []interface{}{SubjectId}
     if err := repo.db.QueryRowContext(queryCtx, query, params...).Scan(&id); err != nil {
         switch {
-        case errors.Is(queryCtx.Err(), context.Canceled) || errors.Is(queryCtx.Err(), context.DeadlineExceeded):
+        case errors.Is(err, context.Canceled) || errors.Is(err, os.ErrDeadlineExceeded):
             return 0, uerror.Context
         case err == sql.ErrNoRows:
             return 0, uerror.NotFound
         default:
-            // If there is some context data (object) to this query that you want to see in report you can pass it as first parameter.
+            // If there is some context data (object) to this query that you want to see in a report you can pass it as first parameter or pass nil. repo.report.SqlError(object, err, query, params...)
-            // Now this is nil.
-            repo.report.SqlError(nil, err, query, params...)
             return 0, report.ErrReported
         }
     }